 There was no centralized place with all TEDx event information, and (without a reminder), speakers often missed speaker application deadlines

 Manual work took too long, Google only found a few events, virtual assistants were expensive (and still forgot details), but there was one solution that made finding TEDx speaker applications almost instant:

 I developed an automated service that:

 - Extracts EVERY (4000+) TEDx event from TED’s directory

-- Searches Google for each one (to find the website, which TEDx organizers often doesn’t list in TED’s directory)
+- Searches Google for each one (to find the website, which TEDx organizers often don’t list in TED’s directory)

 - Searches Facebook and Twitter (to find social media pages)